zkLinkProtocol/zklink-docs/docs/developer/Commit Block.md

 ## Security Issues during cross-chain verification

-If every block is verified via the cross-chain bridge, it is true that the Validator will not be able to forge pubdata under compressed model; but the cost would be too high.
+If every block is verified via the cross-chain general messaging service, it is true that the Validator will not be able to forge pubdata under compressed model; but the cost would be too high.
 Can we perform cross-chain verification at certain intervals instead of verifying every block?
 The answer is no. Consider the following scenario:

 ### Example